"WE LOVE YOU, LINDA, AND YOU WILL BE MISSED!'

 Linda remembered that in the third-grade, her teacher gave the class an assignment.
 She and her fellow students were charged with writing down what they wanted to be when they grew up.
 Linda wrote: “I want to be a teacher,” and she told me, emphatically, that has never changed.

-In 1970, Johnson received her undergraduate degree in elementary education, from Augsburg College, along with her certification in kindergarten and preschool teaching.
+In 1970, Linda received her undergraduate degree in elementary education, from Augsburg College, along with her certification in kindergarten and preschool teaching.
 Even so, her first job, out of college, was in Japan, where she taught English to businessmen.
 Not long after that job ended, she spent many happy years teaching preschool.

 Later, Linda moved to Wisconsin, where, in 1982, she earned her master’s degree in guidance and counseling, with an emphasis in higher education from the University of Wisconsin, in Oshkosh.
 She was hired as the supervisor of all of the residence hall directors.
 “Oh!
 The things you saw!”
-Johnson exclaimed.
+She exclaimed.
 “Every time I thought I had seen everything that an undergraduate student could think of to do, a new thing would come up.
 It was fascinating!”
 Johnson worked at the University of Wisconsin for fifteen years, even acting as president of their regional organization.

 After Richard, Linda’s partner of nearly forty years, retired, they moved to Florida, where she took some time off.
 According to Linda, she tried for three months to do nothing but tan, workout, and simply enjoy Florida.
 She recalled that experience as both wonderful and boring.
 The boring, she explained in this way: “The day that Regis and Kathie Lee is interesting to me, is the day I need to do something different.”